newrelic-experimental/nr1-viz-leaderboard/visualizations/leaderboard/README.md

 ### Configuration options

 - `Account ID` & `Query`: The query to dereive dat for table.
 See below for details.
+- `Ignore time picker`: Changes to the time picker will not affect the query.
+Required if using compare.
 - `Fetch interval`: Number of seconds between automatic re-hydration of the data in the table.

 ### Data query